usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

   * Breakout rooms
   * Whiteboard and markers or digital sharing tool
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

-  Break learners into small breakout groups.
+  Divide learners into small breakout groups.
 Assign each group one of the four cybersecurity focus areas:

   * Security compliance
   * Identity and Access Management (IAM)